 II.
-AMENDMENTS WHICH EMBODY MERELY THE CORRECTION OF FORMAL MATTERS IN THE SPECIFICATION, FORMAL CHANGES IN A

-CLAIM WITHOUT CHANGING THE SCOPE THEREOF, OR THE CANCELLATION OF CLAIMS
+AMENDMENTS WHICH EMBODY MERELY THE CORRECTION OF FORMAL MATTERS IN THE SPECIFICATION, FORMAL CHANGES IN A CLAIM WITHOUT CHANGING THE SCOPE THEREOF, OR THE CANCELLATION OF CLAIMS

 The examiner indicates approval of amendments concerning merely formal matters by writing "Enter" thereon with the stamper tool in Adobe Acrobat.
 Such amendments do not require submission to the supervisory patent examiner prior to entry.
 See MPEP § 714.16.
 The Response to Rule 312 Communication form PTO-271 is date stamped and mailed by the TC.
-If such amendments are disapproved either in whole or in part, they require the signature of the supervisory patent examiner.
+Whereas the examiner may approve the entry of amendments concerning merely formal matters without the signature of a supervisory patent examiner, if such amendments are disapproved either in whole or in part, they require the signature of the supervisory patent examiner.